 I nod toward the trailhead and after a breath we see Ethel breach the hill, walking towards us.

 I abide and tuck the note away, standing with her.
-She directs me toward a path that circles the Hollow, leading back to the gate, but avoiding Ethel.
+She directs me toward a path that circles the Hollow, leading back to the gate, and avoids Ethel.
 "This way, let's not pass her."

 Danis stands and slips into his shoes, but Bex waves him off.
 "Stay put Danis, this won't take long.
 I don't want to be too conspicuous."

 I stare at him and Bex sighs.
 "Not now.
 We'll be back."
-She sounds agitated, quickly walking down the platform.
-I trail behind her as she swiftly shuffles toward the parapets of the gate.
+She snips, quickly walking down the platform.
+I trail behind her as she swiftly steps toward the parapets of the gate.

-The cool morning air brushes past us.
-Clean and welcome.
-The sun has roused the sky, and I catch a glimpse of Apikusis lingering near the trees by the elevator.
+The cool morning air feels clean and welcoming.
+The sun has awakened the sky, and I catch a glimpse of Apikusis lingering near the trees by the elevator.

-My focus turns back to Bex who stops at the wooden fencing near the wheel that opens the gate itself.
+Bex stops at the wooden fencing that lines the drop-off to the trail below.
 "She said I need to head toward the willow tree and when I make it to the docks, go west again."

 "Docks?"
 I look west, scanning for any imposing trees that break the line of the horizon.
-There are a few but none stand out too pointedly.
-"Really?
-Docks?
-You sure she said docks?"
+There are a few but none that stand out.
+"You're sure she said docks?"

 "Then it's worth following up on."